sohale/sohale.github.io/pages/reinvented.md

 * Some DSL ideas based on the above Mehr32

-* MLIR: I have plans aboit similar ideas in recent years, only last month (2023) I found out about MLIR and adaptors.
-I had even written a proposal about it in 2011, but I later reveloped it into a framework.
-Not implemented - yet. (under development).
+* MLIR: I have plans about similar ideas in recent years, only last month (2023) I found out about MLIR and adaptors.
+   * I even wrote a proposal about it in 2011, but later developed it into a framework.
+Not implemented - yet.
+   * (under development.
+Codename: `scalesym`)

 * JSON
    * An early idea I suggested, I realised it was just invented, and it was called JSON (posted in mailing list about 1999-2000)

 Theoretical models and models of computation:

-* Rewrite grammars (see findreplace)
+* Rewrite grammars (see find-replace)
    * A Perl-like language

 * Multi-head TM (a certain theoretical idea)